 Let’s sum this up

-WordPress dashboard is a mixture of themes, plugins, data, and content snippets.
+The WordPress dashboard contains themes, plugins, data, and content snippets.
 Improving the dashboard’s speed helps you work smarter and achieve more in less time.

-This write-up discussed how you could tune in to the dashboard settings for improved speed and performance.
+This write-up discussed tuning into the dashboard settings for improved speed and performance.

-If you need to make your site even faster, you will need to deal with database values, image size and compression, and unused sidebar widgets.
+To make your site even faster, you must address database values, image size and compression, and unused sidebar widgets.